thenexthub/Codira/docs/OwnershipManifesto.md

 making the local variable `first` instead of re-accessing `self[0]` in the example above, would become semantically important; maintaining any sort of invariant would be almost inconceivable.
-It is no surprise that Swift's libraries generally forbid this kind of re-entrant access.
+It is no surprise that Codira's libraries generally forbid this kind of re-entrant access.
 But, since the library can't completely prevent programmers from doing it, the implementation must nonetheless do extra